Gallo Pinto - Recipe

 - alternative: 1 tablespoon worcester sauce

-Sear onions with the onions at middle heat.
+Sear onions with the garlic at middle heat.
 Add beans and cook for 3 more minutes.
 Add coriander and salsa lizano (or worcester sauce) and stir well.
 Gallo Pinto is usually served with natilla (sort of a sour cream).
 Our gourmet Franck serves it with queso crema, which is a kind of cream cheese.
 Philadelphia spread is a good substitute.

 : 30 Min - if the beans have already been cooked that is...